alurm/constructions/README.md

 Tcl exists there, everything is a name (a string).
 Other data structures are built upon this.
 Interpreter optimizes as it can.
 Code is data, data is code.

+## Stack

+Parameterized by type of its elements.
+Allows pushing on top and popping from top.

+## Queue

+Parameterized by type of its elements.
+Allows pushing on top and popping from the bottom.

 ## Linked list

-Parameterized by type of it’s elements.
+Parameterized by type of its elements.

 Usually built upon pointers.